I Want "Fabulous," Not "Fine"

 Even if your dog has never seemed threatened by new sights or sounds, help them move from fine to fabulous by having a party of praise, play and treats when they happen, especially if they’ve had issues in the past, or haven’t been exposed to them in a while.

 3. Fabulous Mode:

 Just like the TV diet ads that says: “Individual results may vary”, the picture of “fabulous” will be different for every dog.
 For example, if Bella started out hiding under the couch and refusing to even eat liverwurst when the lawn mowers were running next door, and now is able to calmly respond to ‘Catch’ and ‘Sit’ on the back porch, that’s fabulous!
 Joey, on the other hand, seemed fine during landscaping hour, even able to sit on the porch with you, but his super fast responses to Sit and Down dropped to half speed.

 Regardless of their level of functioning, the goal is to help your dog be as stress-free as possible and to continue to socialize and train them throughout their life to keep raising the bar.

 When you’re in new situations, do a little test.
 Ask your dog to Sit, and if they respond by sitting at the same response rate they do in your kitchen, Congratulations! – You have now moved to fabulous.
 Now you can use the scenario to practice other commands to ensure that you’ll get the same speed of response no matter where you are, or what’s going on.
 Don’t forget to use high-value treats, and only reward excellent responses.

-If you’re not sure how to tell what your dog is thinking in a scenario, attend our monthly “Body Language” workshops often to learn more about how dogs use their bodies to communicate.
-We also have an awesome handout on that very subject (email us if you don’t have it).
+If you’re not sure how to tell what your dog is thinking in a scenario, check out the online “Body Language” webinar to learn more about how dogs use their bodies to communicate.

-And of course, if your dog if often skeptical or fearful, contact Kathy or me.
+And of course, if your dog if often skeptical or fearful, contact us at email@example.com!